$2.1 Billion Invested in Renewable Projects

 Explore where your energy comes from

-Silicon Valley Clean Energy (SVCE) has many renewable energy projects through California and some in nearby states connected to our electric grid.
-These projects help the community reach its commitments to clean energy and deliver on the community’s commitment to clean energy that bring jobs and economic benefits to the state.
+Silicon Valley Clean Energy (SVCE) has renewable energy projects throughout California and nearby states that connect to our electric grid.
+These projects help the community deliver on its commitment to clean energy that brings jobs and economic benefits to the state.

 Some helpful renewable energy definitions:

-Geothermal: a type of renewable energy generated by heat underneath the earth’s surface
+Geothermal: generated by heat underneath the earth’s surface

-Solar Power: a type of renewable energy using the energy from the sun to produce electricity at a utility-scale in these cases
+Solar Power: uses the energy from the sun to produce electricity from photovoltaic cells

 Solar Power + Storage: a utility-scale battery system that can store the electricity produced from solar panels and release this electricity when the sun isn’t shining

-Wind Generation: a type of renewable energy harnessing the power of the wind to produce electricity called wind turbines
+Wind Generation: wind turbines harness the power of the wind to produce electricity

 Long-duration Storage: any system that is able to store energy and release energy at a constant output for at least 8 hours – this helps ensure that there is adequate electricity available at times when it is needed the most